 (b) Information about the update:

- The vehicle manufacturer shall ensure the vehicle user is able to be informed about the update before the update is executed.
+ The vehicle manufacturer shall ensure that the vehicle user is able to be informed about the need for an update before the update is executed.
 This may contain:

 - The purpose of the update.
 This could include the criticality of the update and if the update is for recall, safety and/or security purposes;